The best lady doctor for ovarian cyst in Hyderabad comprehensively explains everything about ovarian cysts

 Follicle cyst: egg grows inside a sac within the ovary.
 This sac is known as a follicle.
 The sac breaks open and releases an egg.
 If the sac doesn’t break open, a cyst develops within the follicle.
 This type of cyst may last for a month or two and then go away on its own.

-Corpus luteum cysts: The sac of follicle usually dissolves after it releases an egg.
+Corpus luteum cysts: The sac of the follicle usually dissolves after it releases an egg.
 Sometimes the sac doesn’t dissolve (shrinks) and further fluid accumulates in it.
 The opening then seals and the fluid inside it causes a corpus luteum cyst to develop.
 This type of cyst may go away in a few weeks.

 Similarly, cystadenomas are the cysts that develop on the outer surface of the ovaries and dermoid cysts are the sac-like growths on the ovaries.

 In some women, a large number of cysts develop on their ovaries.
-This condition is known as a polycystic ovarian syndrome (PCOS).
+This condition is known as polycystic ovarian syndrome (PCOS).
 It can cause infertility if left untreated.

 Risk factors for ovarian cysts